MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training-training-campaigns.md

     When you're finished on the **Review notification** page, click **Close** to return to the **Select end user notification** page.

 - **Customized end user notifications**: No other configuration options are available on the page.
-When you click **Next**, you need to select a **Training assignment notification**, a **Training reminder notification** to use for the Training campaign as described in the next three subsections.
+When you click **Next**, you need to select a **Training assignment notification** and a **Training reminder notification** to use for the Training campaign as described in the next two subsections.

 When you're finished on the **Select end user notification** page, click **Next**.